MohHasan1/Algo-Maze/README.md

 - **Maze Generation**: Generate mazes using different algorithms.
 - **Start/Goal Node Interaction**: Easily change the start or goal node by clicking or dragging nodes.
 - **Algorithm Visualization**: Visualize popular algorithms like BFS, and DFS
-- **Responsive Design**: Optimized for use on both desktop and Ipad devices (not supported on phoned).
+- **Responsive Design**: Optimized for use on both desktop and Ipad devices (not supported on phone -- yet).
 - **Customizable Grid**: Adjust the grid size and maze complexity to explore various scenarios.

 ### Interacting with the Maze